 An incomplete technical design and/or a social system that is not ready for change are clear indicators that your implementation will not be successful.
 An investment in transition planning will pay huge dividends later down the line.

-Peter Turgoose is a Senior Consultant at ON THE MARK.
+Peter Turgoose was a Senior Consultant at ON THE MARK.

 OTM is the leading global boutique organization design consultancy with offices in the USA and UK.
 With over 400 successful redesigns and operating model modernizations completed, OTM is owner of the industry’s most integrated, comprehensive and holistic organization design solution.
 OTM enables its clients to realize their future ambitions.